anominous/get/README.md

 ######What do all those signs mean?
 ```
 Start of a line:
-[ ] The thread has been skipped
+[x] Thread is not on your whitelist
 [!]
-The thread has been blacklisted (the first word after this is the matching blacklist entry)
+Thread has been blacklisted (the first word after this is the matching blacklist entry)
-[*] The thread is being watched, but no new images have been found
+[ ] Thread does not have new images
+[*] Thread has new images and is currently being analyzed
-[+] The thread is being watched, and has new images
+[+] Thread has new images, and image download has started
+[-] Thread has new images but they don't match your file types
-[i] The thread is being watched, but its image number is too low (option min_images)
+[i] Thread's image number is too low (option min_images)

 End of a line:
 [+number] Number of new images that are downloaded
-[-] The thread has new images, but either you already have them,
-    or they are of a type you don't want to download
 ```

 ####Advanced Options